Persiaran KLCC MRT station

-Persiaran KLCC MRT station (Working name: KLCC East) is a mass rapid transit (MRT) station in the KLCC subdistrict in Kuala Lumpur, Malaysia.
+The Persiaran KLCC MRT station is a mass rapid transit (MRT) underground station in the Kuala Lumpur City Centre (KLCC) subdistrict in Kuala Lumpur, Malaysia.
 It is one of the stations on the MRT Putrajaya Line.

 Station details

 Location

 The station is located on Persiaran KLCC on the site of a former multi-storey car park.
-It is near the As Syakirin Mosque, and is within 700m walking distance to KLCC Park, Suria KLCC and KLCC LRT Station.
-The station is also close to The Troika and the headquarters of FELDA.
+It is near the As Syakirin Mosque, and is within 700m walking distance to KLCC Park, Suria KLCC and the KLCC LRT Station.
+The station is also close to The Troika and the headquarters of Federal Land Development Authority (FELDA).

 Exits and entrances

 Prior to 26 November 2023, the southern part of the concourse was closed except for emergency use.

 There will be a total of three entrances in the future.
-Entrance B was the only entry to the MRT station due to the new KLCC development nearby it.
-On 26 November 2023, the Entrance C was opened and also served as the drop-off location for the station.
+Entrance B was initially the only entrance to the MRT station due to the construction work being conducted around the station at that time.
+On 26 November 2023, Entrance C was opened and also served as the drop-off location for the station.